osg-htc/docs/docs/common/registration.md

    using the [resource group template](https://github.com/opensciencegrid/topology/blob/master/template-resourcegroup.yaml) as a guide.

+    !!! note
+        Make sure the info you add matches the formatting and indentation of the template file.
+        In particular, make sure no additional indentation gets added when pasting in the new data.

 1. Submit your changes as a pull request, providing a descriptive commit message.
 For example:

         Adding a new compute element to the CHTC